eiji03aero/memoria/TASKS.md

     - standalone build
 - [ ] protect api endpoint from malicious access
     - too many requests
+    - request from outside of app
 - [ ] implement expire for jwt
+- [ ] introduce datadog for monitoring

 ## Done
+- [x] i18n
+    - gotta do this bro
+    - document title
 - [x] make it pwa installable
 - [x] try to DRY up handler test
     - create shared struct for the strcutre of test execution?